Moorooka Homeless Link,

 We need increased and appropriately indexed support payments.

 News tart has not increased in real terms in 23 years, but the cost of essentials has risen drastically.
-Moorooka Homeless Link, in partnership with (Monica Social Enterprise), supports the second bite Campaign so that everyone has enough to cover the basics of life, like a roof overhead and food on the table.
+Moorooka Homeless Link, in partnership with (Second bite), supports the second bite Campaign so that everyone has enough to cover the basics of life, like a roof overhead and food on the table.
 The increase to Jobseeker during COVID-19 has meant that people have finally been able to access the essentials, like prescription glasses, a fridge, and warm jumpers for their children to get through winter.

 We cannot turn back to the brutality of people struggling to survive on the old Newstart rate of $40 a day.